 Gong Engage should be renamed Gong Enrage according to a Reddit poster.

-In the same thread, another user commented that Gong Engage is a pipe dream as of late 2024.
+The same thread features another user who commented that Gong Engage is a pipe dream as of late 2024.
 In a different thread about Gong Engage, several commenters agree that Gong Engage is not as good as its competitors: Outreach and Salesloft.

 This is fairly worrying when you consider that it’s widely reported that Gong Engage often raises the per user fee to double the already high cost.